dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 where $\dim \GL_n = n^2$.

-If the cohomology ring is not a polynomial ring
+If the cohomology ring is not polynomial, things get more complicated, and the relationship between $\pi_*$ and $H^*$ is described by some spectral sequence/